coyove/s2db/readme.md

 # Commands
 ### DEL key [key2]
     Delete 'key'.
 If 'key2' is specified, all keys between [key, key2] will be deleted.
     Range deletion is a heavy command, use with cautions.
 ### ZADD key [--DEFER--|--SYNC--] [NX|XX] [CH] [PD] [DSLT dslt_score] score member [score member ...]
     --DEFER--:
-        The operation will be queued up and executed later, server will return 'OK' immediately instead of the actual result of this execution. s2db will group continuous deferred operations together for better performance, so caller should use '--DEFER--' whenever possible.
+        The operation will be queued up and executed later, server will return 'OK' immediately. s2db will group continuous deferred operations together for better performance, so caller should use '--DEFER--' whenever possible.
-        This flag must be positioned right after 'key'.
+        This flag must be positioned right after 'key' and not be used along with --SYNC--
     --SYNC--:
         If slave exists, the operation will only succeed when slave also acknowledges successfully, thus strong consistency is guaranteed.
         If slave fails to respond within 'PingTimeout', master will return a timeout error (to caller) even master itself succeeded.
-        This flag must be positioned right after 'key'.
+        This flag must be positioned right after 'key' and not be used along with --DEFER--
     DSLT:
-        If provided, all members (including existing members in 'key') with scores less than 'dslt_score' will be deleted.
+        If provided, all members (including existing members in 'key') with scores less than 'dslt_score' will be deleted during ZADD.
     PD:
-        Don't overwrite data if members existed already, e.g.: ZADD zset DATA 1 hello world this command updates 'hello' score to 2, but also overwrites 'world':
+        Don't overwrite data if members existed already, e.g.:
+            ZADD zset DATA 1 hello world
             ZADD zset 2 hello
-            this command preserves 'world' while updating its score to 2:
+                this updates 'hello' score to 2, but also overwrites 'world' with an empty value.
             ZADD zset pd 2 hello
+                this preserves 'world' while updating its score to 2.
 ### ZADD key DATA score member data [score member data ...]
     Behaves similar to the above command, but you can attach data to each member.
 All flags of the original ZADD can be used along with.
 ### Z[M]DATA key member [member ...]